codehakase/codehakase.com/content/blog/2017-05-09-Introducing-adonis-js.md

 ![](http://i1.wp.com/cdn-images-1.medium.com/max/1600/1*gCIyTiyEis5hUtxdmAAn0A.gif)

 With Adonis-CLI installed, we can create projects using it.
-For this tutorial, we’ll be creating a project holla-adonis.
+For this tutorial, we'll be creating a project holla-adonis.

-We’ll create the project using Adonis-CLI
+We'll create the project using Adonis-CLI

 ```
 adonis new holla-adonis